pagkly/Zed/Investopedia3/Financing What It Means and Why It Matters.md

 Financing: What It Means and Why It Matters
 ## What Is Financing?

-Financing is the process of providing funds for [business activities](https://www.investopedia.com/terms/b/business-activities.asp), making purchases, or investing.
-[Financial institutions](https://www.investopedia.com/terms/f/financialinstitution.asp), such as banks, are in the business of providing capital to businesses, consumers, and investors to help them achieve their goals.
+Financing is the process of providing funds for [[business activities]](https://www.investopedia.com/terms/b/business-activities.asp), making purchases, or investing. [[Financial institutions]](https://www.investopedia.com/terms/f/financialinstitution.asp), such as banks, are in the business of providing capital to businesses, consumers, and investors to help them achieve their goals.
 The use of financing is vital in any economic system, as it allows companies to purchase products out of their immediate reach.

-Put differently, financing is a way to leverage the [time value of money](https://www.investopedia.com/terms/t/timevalueofmoney.asp) (TVM) to put future expected money flows to use for projects started today.
+Put differently, financing is a way to leverage the [[time value of money]](https://www.investopedia.com/terms/t/timevalueofmoney.asp) (TVM) to put future expected money flows to use for projects started today.
 Financing also takes advantage of the fact that some individuals in an economy will have a surplus of money that they wish to put to work to generate returns, while others demand money to undertake investment (also with the hope of generating returns), creating a market for money.

 ### Key Takeaways